folio-org/raml-module-builder/README.md

             example:
                 strict: false
                 value: <<exampleItem>>
-11. Generated interfaces dont have the 'Resource' suffix For example:
+11. Generated interfaces do not have the 'Resource' suffix For example:
         ConfigurationsResource -> Configurations
 12. Names of generated pojos (also referenced by the generated interfaces) may change